^

 2. Diseases of the female reproductive system associated with problems in the endocrine system;

-To inflammatory diseases of the reproductive organs can be attributed:
+Inflammatory diseases of the reproductive organs include:

 • purulent-inflammatory processes (endometritis, vaginitis, colpitis, adnexitis, etc.);

-• Sexually transmitted diseases (gonorrhea, candidiasis, ureaplasmosis, mycoplasmosis, trichomoniasis, chlamydia, syphilis);
+• sexually transmitted diseases (gonorrhea, candidiasis, ureaplasmosis, mycoplasmosis, trichomoniasis, chlamydia, syphilis);

-Endocrinological disorders of the reproductive system include:
+Endocrinological disorders of the female reproductive system include:

-• endometriosis (proliferation of the walls of the endometrium);
+• endometriosis (proliferation of the endometrial walls);

 • amenorrhea (absence of menstruation);

-• DMK (dysfunctional uterine bleeding);
+• DUB (dysfunctional uterine bleeding);

 • metabolic syndrome (impaired sensitivity of the body to insulin);